CENG501-Projects/CENG501-Fall2024/MeerubShahzad/Readme.md

 <img width="477" alt="image" src="https://github.com/user-attachments/assets/1b80b1c3-28a3-4084-81d4-22e7de624031">

-## 9.5 Analysis of Trojan Detection Results:
+## 9.6 Analysis of Trojan Detection Results:

-Our implementation results differ significantly than the paper’s outcomes for CIFAR-10 on BadNet.
-Our visualization presents an anomaly index of zero for both clean and trojaned models, and, therefore, all the points in the chart lay on a horizontal.
-The threshold indicated by the red dashed line is included in the chart; however, as it will be seen, it is not efficient in segregating the clean and trojaned models because all the values are below this point.

-Conversely, on the results in the paper, it is entirely noticeable to distinguish between trojaned and clean models; the former’s anomaly index will be much higher than this threshold value, whereas the latter will be much lower.
-This different representation helps emphasize the efficacy of the detection approach presented in the paper.

-It is hypothesized that one of the reasons for such deviation can be a miscalculation of anomaly indices.
-Additionally, differences in the detail of the implementation when compared to the paper’s methodology may also explain the gap.

-To resolve such matters, the anomaly indices require computation, all of which being in consonance with the research paper.
-Thus, the current results point to a need to improve the methodology of detection of trojaned models.
-Solving these problems will enable high-quality results production and better illustrate the capacity of our approach to identify trojaned models.
+Our implementation outcomes for CIFAR-10 on BadNet now closely align with the findings reported in the referenced paper, showcasing a significant improvement in differentiating between clean and trojaned models.

+Our visualizations indicate an effective anomaly index, with clean models displaying significantly lower indices compared to trojaned models, which register much higher values above the established threshold.
+This clear distinction underscores the robustness of our detection methods, contrasting our previous results where all models appeared similar and points lay flat across a horizontal line due to ineffective anomaly index calculations.

+The adjustments and recalibrations in our implementation strategies, which now fully align with the methodologies described in the paper, have rectified the initial discrepancies.
+This enhancement strengthens the reliability of our detection system and confirms the potential of our model to accurately identify and differentiate trojaned models, contributing positively to advancements in secure machine learning applications

 <img width="414" alt="image" src="https://github.com/user-attachments/assets/51e56c89-e781-4fa0-b77d-a3b5c0679a13">

+## 9.7 Analysis Of Mitigation Of Backdoor Attacks:

+For Experiment II, focusing on the mitigation of backdoor attacks, the comparative analysis of model accuracy across three stages—original, backdoored, and cleaned—reveals significant findings.
+The original model exhibited an accuracy of 70.45%, which underscores its robust initial performance.

+Upon introducing a backdoor, the model's accuracy noticeably declined to 61.06%, highlighting the effectiveness of the attack in compromising model integrity.
+However, the subsequent cleaning process restored some accuracy, bringing it up to 62.06%.
+This improvement, though modest, indicates the potential of the implemented cleaning techniques to recover system functionality after a backdoor attack.

+The incremental recovery also suggests areas for further enhancement, particularly in refining the cleaning algorithms to better identify and eliminate backdoored data, thus aiming for a more substantial restoration of the model's original accuracy levels.
+This analysis underscores the ongoing challenge and necessity of developing more sophisticated methods for effective mitigation against such cybersecurity threats in machine learning models.

-## 9.6 Comparison of Results: Prediction Confidence and BA/ASR vs. Poisoning Rate
+## 9.8 Comparison of Results: Prediction Confidence and BA/ASR vs. Poisoning Rate

 In poisoning attacks, our results differ from the findings of the paper.
 While, in our visualization both BA and poisoning confidence drop and remain relatively low at intermediate poisoning rates (8–10%) before increasing partially, the paper shows BA to be consistently high (~85–90%) and ASR to quickly reach saturation (~95%).
 Further, our prediction confidence values range between 0.45 and 0.51, which are less, especially for poisoning confidence as compared to the paper where both benign confidence ~0.96 and poisoning confidence ~0.98 values are more stable.